 If someone tells you they’re being exploited, listen to them, believe them, and help them get the support they need (see below for reporting resources).
 If this happens, and you need legal support, please call us at (720) 457-4573 or email us at info@rockymtnelderlaw.com.

 Sometimes the person being exploited won’t tell anyone.
 There might be a variety of reasons for this and it might be a complicated situation with a caregiver or family member.
-Sometimes it is because they don’t know, or because they are ashamed so they might not tell you.
+Sometimes it is because they don’t know, or because they are embarrassed or ashamed so they might not tell you.
 Here are some signs to look out for that may indicate the presence of financial exploitation:

 - Valuable possessions disappearing;